How Much Does It Cost to Remodel Kitchen in Florida? (2026 Guide)

 Bottom Line

-A kitchen remodel in Florida runs $18,000 to $120,000 for most homes, with mid-range renovations costing around $45,000.
-The most important thing to know: Florida humidity demands moisture-resistant materials and proper sealing.
-Your new kitchen must meet the Florida Building Code and county permit requirements to stay insurable.
+Remodeling a kitchen in Florida runs $25,000 to $75,000 for most homes, with cabinets and labor driving the bulk of the cost.
+The most important thing to know: Florida’s humidity and building codes require specific materials and permits.
 Get quotes from at least 3 licensed Florida contractors and verify every license at MyFloridaLicense.com.

 Related guides you may find useful: